ThingSet/thingset.github.io/docs/spec/v0.5/appl_data_structure.md

 | b      | binary data (base-64 encoded)                 |
 | u      | utf8-string                                   |

+#### Records

+It is not always feasible to statically assign IDs for data items at compile-time.

+Records are a collection of arbitrary key/value pairs of data (JSON objects) stored as elements of an array.
+Only the array has an associated data object ID, where as the individual records can be accessed using their index in the array (starting at 0).

+This type of data structure can be used e.g. to log events, which may all have the same data structure, but you can have an unknown amount of events.

+Only entire records can be addressed.
+It is not possible to read or change individual items which are part of a record.

+It is not required that all records of one data object have the same data structure.
+However, using the same `struct` for all records would be most easy to implement for lower-level languages like C.

+Data objects to store records don't have a prefix.
+Their name is similar to a group.
+The difference is that records are wrapped in an array of arbitrary length and not directly stored as key/value pairs in a JSON object.

 ### Units

 Only [SI units](https://en.wikipedia.org/wiki/International_System_of_Units) and derived units (e.g. kWh for energy instead of Ws) are allowed.